·

-Every serious business in Zambia today are up against the same challenge.
+Every serious business in Zambia today is up against the same challenge.
 The question of how to securely authenticate users and minimize costs.
 Banks, fintech apps, eCommerce stores, and even government services need to determine identity before granting access.
 The most widely used mechanisms are one-time passwords (OTPs) sent via SMS or voice call.

 Both methods achieve the same goal but work in different ways.
 SMS OTP is cheap and familiar.
 Voice OTP is more reliable when networks fail.
 The choice isn’t always obvious.
 This article compares SMS and Voice OTP in Zambia, weighing their pros, cons, costs, and security.
 It also shows how a hybrid model can help businesses achieve both efficiency and trust.